Two Weeks of Summer

 “Ye—yes.”
 I don’t think I’ve loved any dress more.

 “Fine.”
 My mother signals the saleswoman.
 “We’ll take it.”
 Then, back to me, “Honey, for you, I’d buy the moon if it’d make you this happy.
 Never forget that, okay?”

 * * *

 I cannot believe I have such a beautiful dress.
-For once in my life, things are starting to fit together.
-I have a date for the prom and while I don’t like him that much, Derek is cute and sweet and promises to dance, which is all I ever wanted for my senior prom.
-At least it’s a departure from my dateless wonder days of junior high.
+And to prom!
+For once in my life, things are fitting together.
+True, I may not like my date like that, but Derek is sweet and promises to dance, which is all I really need.
+It’s quite a departure from my dateless wonder days of junior high.

 I push the painful memories of those years away, instead reverently touching the blue silk between the sequins.
 I’m going to look so beautiful.
 Perhaps I will even rival my sister.

 At length, I return to the kitchen where Mom is reheating her famous chicken fricassee in a Dutch oven on the stove.
 Steam is filling the small kitchen and I breathe in the heady scent.

 “Yum,” I say, hugging her.
 “How much longer?”

 “About ten minutes.”
 She kisses the side of my face.
 “So, are you excited about prom?”